Curve/coco/README.md

 This coroutine is evaluated eagerly and returns a result of type `T`.
 It is also possible to suspend the task until it is awaited (i.e. make it lazy evaluated) by calling `co_await task<T>::wake_on_await{};` from within it.

+> [!WARNING]
+> When using `co_await task<T>::wake_on_await` it is the users responsibility to ensure that the coroutine is actually awaited, otherwise the coroutine may never resume and thus leak memory.

 ```cpp
 coco::task<int> task()
 {